Reduce Waste

 -

-The City of Toronto offers free training and support to support your residential building to reduce, reuse and recycle under the 3R Ambassador Program.
+The City of Toronto offers free training and support through the 3R Ambassador Program to support your multi-unit residential building.
+The 3Rs= reduce, reuse, recycle!